The OPEN Path

 - Nurture your understanding through observation and modify the plan accordingly.
 Go back to step #3.

-Example of H’s plan: “At the wedding reception, whenever I think of drinking alcohol, I will take a sip of club soda and focus on my family.”
-Later, he will review his observations, asking himself: “What can I learn from this experience?”
-“What helped and what did not?”
+Example of Hasslbring’s plan: “At the wedding reception, whenever I think of drinking alcohol, I will take a sip of club soda and focus on how I'll feel tomorrow if I relapse tonight.”
+Later, I will record observations of: Was I able to execute this plan?
+Did the plan work as expected?
+“What can I learn from this experience?”

 The follower of the OPEN Path seeks truth as revealed by observation.
 Personal experiments are conducted primarily to ask a question of nature and receive an answer.
 These experiments are risky.
 Unexpected results are common; if we knew what would work we would not have to do the experiment.